build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified-2/index.md

 ![Vector Store on AWS](images/sql_lc_show_tables_2.png)

-We expect the embeddings table to be empty since we haven't stored any embeddings yet.
+We expect the embeddings table to be empty, since we haven't stored any embeddings yet.

 ![Vector Store on AWS](images/sql_lc_show_tables_3.png)

-Now, let's create some vectors and store their embeddings in the Aurora database.
+Now let's create some vectors and store their embeddings in the Aurora database.

 ```python
 # List of textual data for vector embedding conversion